 The production at the Vaudeville Theatre was for a strictly limited season and closed on 28th July 2012

-Great Expectations is at the Vaudeville Theatre in 2013
+Check out what is now on at the Vaudeville Theatre

 What The Butler Saw is an insanely funny, full-throttle comedy.
 Hysterical one-liners and outrageous twists collide, as the characters lose the plot, their wits, and their clothes.
 When psychoanalyst Dr Prentice instructs his new secretary to undress, little does he expect to be interrupted by his wife, her blackmailing lover, a meddling government inspector and an inquisitive policeman.
 But hiding a naked woman is the least of his worries, as libidos run riot, identities are swapped and social decorum is buried.

 As well as Omid Djalili as Dr Rance, Tim McInnery will star as Dr Prentice, Samantha Bond as Mrs Prentice and Georgia Moffat as Geraldine Barclay.

 Omid Djalili is an award-winning British-Iranian actor/comedian.
 Not only acclaimed as one of Britain’s funniest stand-up comedians, he has also featured in films including The Mummy, Gladiator, Spy Game, Mean Machine, Modigliani, Sky Captain and the World of Tomorrow, Casanova, Pirates of the Caribbean: At World’s End, The Love Guru, The Infidel and Sex and the City 2.
 On television, his credits include Small Potatoes, Dinutopia, Whoopi and The Omid Djalili Show.
 His current sell-out UK Tour finishes on 25 February at the Hammersmith Apollo.